livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 This specification does not cover the following:

-* Schema validation semantics, which belong to Schema Manager.
+* Schema validation semantics, which belong to Schema Manager per `01-protocol/02-object-model.md`.
-* ACL evaluation or permission enforcement, which belong to ACL Manager.
+* ACL evaluation or permission enforcement, which belong to ACL Manager per `01-protocol/06-access-control-model.md`.
 * Graph semantics, object meaning, or lifecycle interpretation.
 * Network transport, peer connectivity, or message handling.
 * Sync policy, domain logic, or replication strategy.